electro199/ffmpeg-studio/docs/advance-usage/advance-usage.md

-Lets see how everything works in FFmpeg.py
+Lets see how everything works in ffmpeg-studio

 # Input
-The ffmpeg takes input in `[-key value -i path]`, ffmpeg.py will make a input with `InputFile` or `VideoFile`.
+The ffmpeg takes input in `[-key value -i path]`, ffmpeg-studio will make a input with `InputFile` or `VideoFile`.
 Both of them are does same thing but with VideoFile it comes with addition features like:

 - **subclip** that sets `-ss` and `-t`  for seek start and duration repectively
 - **from_imagefile**  that sets `-t`  for duration and enable `loop`.